-Tom Bellhouse is the Chief Operating Officer.
+Tom Bellhouse is the Executive Vice President.
 His primary responsibilities are to coordinate West Point Thoroughbreds’ operations throughout the East, including the New York, Mid-Atlantic, and Florida Circuits.

 Bellhouse is a graduate of the State University of New York at Oswego with a BS in Business Administration and currently resides in Saratoga Springs, NY.